trust-mfn-berlin/animals-as-objects/vault/story.chaotic-origins-of-micropaleontology.md

 [^1]: Carl Linnaeus. _Systema Naturae, editio 12, reformata_.
 Holmiae: Laurentii Salvii, 1766.  https://www.biodiversitylibrary.org/item/137240#page/800/mode/1up (03.01.2022).

 [^2]: To learn more on another ‘wastebucket’ class of Linnaeus’ Vermes, see Stephen Jay Gould. _The Lying Stones of Marrakech_.
-Cambridge (MA) and London: Harvard University Press, 2000. http://www.jstor.org/stable/j.ctt2jbrgf
+Cambridge: Harvard University Press, 2000. http://www.jstor.org/stable/j.ctt2jbrgf

 [^3]: The impact of these early descriptions is quantified in David Lazarus.
 “The Legacy of Early Radiolarian Taxonomists, with a Focus on the Species Published by Early German Workers”. _Journal of Micropalaeontology_ 33, no. 1 (2014): 3-19.